sulaman0/elysium-docs/docs/node-operator/validator-node.md

 | `--wasm-runtime-overrides <path>` | Specifies the path where local WASM runtimes are stored.
 These runtimes override on-chain runtimes when the version matches.
 | `--rpc-port <port>` | Specifies the TCP port to use for the WebSockets RPC server.

-As Elysium is a private chain, you need to contact with Elysium team to allow your Node's PeerID to participate as a validator and earn rewards..
+As Elysium is a private chain, you need to contact with Elysium team to allow your Node's PeerID to participate as a validator and earn rewards.